Take a Bite Out of Appledore: An Eco-culinary Island Retreat

-Six miles off the New Hampshire coast, the Isles of Shoals have always embodied both opportunity and sense of place.
-From the cod fishermen of the early 1600's to the glamorous Appledore House of the nineteenth century to today's world-class Shoals Marine Laboratory, Appledore Island in particular has played host to people with a deep connection to their food and the natural world.
+Six miles off the New Hampshire coast, the Isles of Shoals has both rich history and ecology.
+From the cod fishermen of the early 1600s and the glamorous Appledore House of the nineteenth century to today's world-class Shoals Marine Laboratory, Appledore Island has hosted people that share a deep connection with their food and the natural world.

-Featured in the March/April 2016 issue of Maine Boats, Homes & Harbors magazine!
-Click here to read.
+Featured in 2016 issue of Maine Boats, Homes & Harbors Magazine!